Crypto Tax in Australia 2023: Everything You Need to Know

 In cases like this, the ATO deems the new coins to have a cash basis of zero.
 This means that if you sell your forked coins, your capital gain will be the total amount you sold them for.

 For example, if you held 1 bitcoin at the time of the BCH fork, you would have automatically received 1 BCH.
 If you sold that BCH for $300, then your capital gain for the transaction would be $300.

-Airdrops have two separate tax impacts.
-First, the monetary value of the airdropped coins or tokens is treated as assessable income at the time of the airdrop.
+If you're airdropped an existing token or you made some investment to receive the airdrop, then the airdrop will be treated as assessable income at the time it arrives in your wallet.
 So, if you’re sent $200 worth of Tron tokens in an airdrop, you need to report that as taxable income.

-Second, if you sell, trade or convert your airdropped tokens, it’s treated as a normal capital gains event, with the cost basis being the value of the tokens when you first received them.
+If you later sell, trade or convert your airdropped tokens, it’s treated as a normal capital gains event, with the cost basis being the value of the tokens when you first received them.
 This means that if you later sell those Tron tokens for $300, you need to report a capital gain of $100.